nils-n/cycle-to-work/README.md

 ## Website Aim

 The purpose of this website is promote cycling to work in Glasgow.
 Many people are afraid of the traffic, or don't know the best routes to work.
-This website aims to create a platform where users can sign up, plan and share their best routes to work.
+This website aims to create value to the users (with the aim to increase its Google Ranking) by creating a platform where users can sign up, plan and share their best routes to work, read a blog about cycling in Glasgow, and add comments to the articles.

-It also contains a shop for bike assecoires, bike clothing and bikes  (B2C).
+A shop for bike assecoires, bike clothing and bikes (B2C) is strategically placed on the website to create sales.

 ## User Stories